 Gilbert and Jacki initially made donations to their alma maters, The George Washington University and University of Southern California, to endow scholarships for Hispanic students.
 They also endowed a scholarship with the Navy Supply Corps Foundation.
 Additionally, they partnered with the Hispanic Scholarship Fund and the city of Pico Rivera, California to create Generation First Degree Pico Rivera, with the goal of putting a college degree in every Hispanic household in the city.
 Under Jacki’s leadership, several top-notch university-focused preparation programs have been brought to El Rancho High School, giving over 500 students every year the opportunity to access key college-bound guidance programs.

 Grants range from $375 to $100,000.
-In a recent fiscal year, the foundation gave away $872,238.
+In a recent fiscal year, the foundation made grants of $872,238.
 Past grantees have included University of Southern California (home to the Cisneros Assignment Desk in Annenberg Hall); Orange Catholic Foundation; George Lopez Foundation; Eva Longoria Foundation; and Campaign for College Opportunity.

 Search for staff contact info and bios in PeopleFinder (paid subscribers only).